-The constitution of India gives significant control to states and union territories over their own government.
-The directed elected bodies are Vidhan Sabhas which is set up to carrying out the administration of the government.
-The procedure of election of Vidhan Sabha is same as Lok Sabha with the states and union territories divided into single-member constituencies.
-The first-past-the-post electoral system is used.
+The procedure of election of Vidhan Sabha is same as that of Lok Sabha where the states and union territories divided into single-member constituencies.
 The size of the assemblies ranges on the population of the state.
 The largest Vidhan Sabha is for Uttar Pradesh, with 403 members; the smallest Pondicherry, with 30 members.